mhannum72/mylunch/README.md

 * Maybe make rotatetopicture a general purpose thing?
 Not sure if i'll use it but this is not a terrible idea.

-* Binary search for picinfo rather than scan

-* If the top picture of the carousel has been deleted, the grid page should start using the next picture.
-If no pictures are left, the grid page should use the nomeal image.

-* Maybe the arrows should only appear if you hover over that side of the picture .. this shouldn't be a difficult change

-* Rename easing algorithm & encapsulate it within carousel

 * Make the pictures on the editmeals page more even

-* Maybe make sure the pictures are added in timestamp order?

-* Write the 'delete-picture' case.

-* The carousel is a good start, but I think I want it to be completely user
-  driven: the user can click a 'next' or a 'prev' arrow to show the next or prev pics.
-Also, there can be a 'delete' button to allow a user to delete a picture.

-* Test this
 * I'll need to revise the mongo access routines for 'getMealInfoFromMongoFwd' and 'getMealInfoFromMongoRev'.
 The scheme now is not scalable, and not efficient.
 The problem is that I cannot use 'limit', so the database could